micwik/ArnLib/doc/Description.md

 Alternatives in positional argument format:
 > put t<QString>.id=level t<int>.value=123 <Br>
 > put string.id=level int.value=123 <Br>
+> put string.=level int.=123 <Br>
 > put string=level int=123 <Br>
 > put level int=123 <Br>
 * Argument names are optional and only for human debuging.
 * When no type is given, "string" is asumed.
+* When ArnRpc::Mode::NamedArg is active, its not allowed to only use typename, e.g.
+  "int=123" can be "int.=123" to enforce positional format.
+* Both textual and binary arguments can be used.

 Alternatives in named argument format:
 > put id=level value=123 <Br>